 Debt can be a double-edged sword.
 When used with control, it can help drag you out of tough financial positions and improve your life.
 If it accumulates, however, it could expose you to a lot of stress.
 From struggling to repay your debt to receiving never-ending phone calls from lenders, having accumulated a lot of debt can turn into a nightmare.
-The good thing is that it’s possible to manage your debt with the right level of discipline.
+The good thing is that, with these debt management tips, managing debt with the right level of discipline is possible.

 The first step towards managing debt is to create a debt management plan.
-You need to know how much you owe, the repayment dates, and the interest in each loan.
+You need to track your debt, so you know how much you owe, the repayment dates, and the interest in each loan.
 You also need to identify your debt to income ratio.
 The higher your income is in comparison to your debt, the easier it will be to settle your dues.
 The trick is to use the right strategy.

-Here are a few tips for debt management worth following:
+Here are a few debt management tips worth following:

 Stop Accumulating Debt

 The more debt you accumulate, the harder it becomes to cut it down.
-Getting approved for new loans can be a habit, but it is essential that you stop accumulating more debt.
-This includes avoiding the use of credit cards.
+Getting yourself approved for new loans can be a bad habit; it is essential that you stop accumulating more debt.
+This means you must stop using credit cards.
 Start with creating a comprehensive budget of your expenses.
 As long as you can track your money, you can avoid unnecessary expenses that lead to you applying for more loans or credit cards.

-A great tip for managing debt is to make it harder for you to accumulate more debt.
+As you learn how to manage your debt, another great tip is to make it harder for you to accumulate more debt.
 For instance, you can leave your credit card at home to fight off impulse buying.
 You can also avoid adding your credit details to your favorite online stores to make it harder to shop with your credit card.

 Among the most effective ways to curb your debt tendencies is to freeze your credit.
 This helps restrict access to your credit report and a great option for fighting against identity theft.

-While paying minimum balances helps protect your credit and keep you in good standings with lenders, it contributes very little towards managing your debt.
-You need to be disciplined enough to prioritize your debt repayment.
+While paying minimum balances helps protect your credit and keep you in good standings with lenders, it contributes very little towards managing debt.
+You need to apply discipline and prioritize your debt repayment.
 There are many debt management plans worth following.

 However, the debt avalanche method is the more financially sound alternative.
 It ensures that you pay off the loan with the highest interest rate as much as possible.
-You can then start paying the next highest-interest-rate loan once you are done with it.
+You can then start paying the next highest-interest-rate loan once you have paid off the highest interest debt.
 While this method isn’t as motivating, it reduces the amount of interest that can accrue.

 Consider Debt Consolidation

 This is where you take out one major loan to pay off all your other loans.
-With the other loans gone, you will be left servicing one loan with manageable repayment terms.
+With the other loans gone, you’ll have just one loan with manageable repayment terms.
 This plan can be especially helpful if the new loan has a lower interest rate or better repayment terms.

 Increase Your Income